 - Work toward 100-year flood protection through evaluation, maintenance, and improvements of the existing system of pumps, drains, channels, and levees.
 Improvement alternatives and evaluation methods should consider requirements for FEMA certification when feasible.
 The top priority is to ensure funding is adequate to maintain the existing timberreinforced berm at design elevation. - Participate in planning to evaluate improvements to the levee to maintain 100-year protection with Sea Level Rise.
-This planning may be informed by the Marin Bay Waterfront Adaptation Vulnerability Evaluation (BAYWAVE) effort anticipated to conclude in 2017.
+This planning may be informed by the Marin Bay Waterfront Adaptation Vulnerability Evaluation (BAYWAVE) effort.